There are exemptions and concessions from land tax available to charitable organisations under certain circumstances.

-Changes to the aims and objectives or the principle activities and services provided may cause the organisation to become ineligible for the exemption.
+Changes to the aims and objectives or the principle activities and services of the organisation, or changes to the use of the land may cause the land to become ineligible for the exemption.

 Omissions and errors

-You should notify us of certain errors or omissions in your land tax assessment notice within 60 days from the date the assessment is issued.
+You should also notify us of certain errors or omissions in their land tax assessment notice within 60 days from the date the assessment is issued.